 The Ronson has several problems, but my issues with it are mainly aesthetic.
 There is no way to check how much fuel it has, the case is made out of some horrid, cheap metal, it is heavy, has an odd unsatisfying shape, and it looks awful, especially as the surface coating wears off.

 This lighter is light and a joy to hold, use and look at.
 It wears well, after many years of use mine still looks quite new.
-And finally, it makes a most satisfying noise when you open and close it.
+And finally, it makes the most satisfying noise when you open and close it.

 The Zippo has many problems though.
 It is supposed to be windproof, and it is, but only up to a point, you cannot tell how much fuel it has, and the fuel evaporates quite quickly if the lighter isn’t used.
 It cannot be used on its side (a requirement for lighting a campfire), and will not light at all if wet.

 Logically the Ronson or the Bic should be my EDC (EveryDay Carry) lighter.
 However, I’ve never carried the Bic except in my emergency kits.
 I love the Zippo and want it to be my EDC lighter, so I’ve either kept re-filling the Zippo, wasting fuel as it evaporates, or I carry the ugly, but serviceable Ronson, which I dislike.

 So, Stylish Design or Functionality?

 That’s still a hard question.
 It’s a matter of degree.
 I’ll happily go without some functionality, or put up with some poor functionality if the core functions do what I want.
 In which case I’d rather have the good visual/tactile design.
 At the end of the day, it all depends on the weightings/reliance/expectations/importance I place the functionalities that are absent or suck.